coreruleset/go-ftw/README.md

       --trace           trace output: really, really verbose
 ```

-Here's an example on how to run your tests:
+Here's an example on how to run your tests recursively in the folder `tests`:

 ```bash
 ftw run -d tests -t